Most cities in India turning into

 Most cities in India turning into "urban heat islands": Study

-Conservation and expansion of green areas and preservation of water bodies in and around cities could be an effective strategy to curb the effects of urban heat islands, he said.
-The construction of buildings and infrastructure with eco-friendly materials could also prove to be crucial to mitigate the effects of heat islands, he said.
+Conservation of water bodies and expansion of green areas in and around cities could be an effective strategy to curb the effects of urban heat islands, he said.
+The construction of buildings and infrastructure with eco-friendly materials could also prove to be crucial to mitigating the effects of heat islands, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)